lukeod/vampiresurvivors-modding/character-system.md

 ## Character Types

-Characters are identified by the `CharacterType` enum:
+Based on code analysis, characters appear to be identified by the `CharacterType` enum:

 ```csharp
 public enum CharacterType